-Little girl bathes her cocker spaniel puppy dog in a vintage retro bathroom, art print apx 12x18 (See first Image) Perfect for decorating Bath, bathrooms, children's room, baby or nursery.
+Little girl bathes her cocker spaniel puppy dog in a vintage retro bathroom, art print apx 12x18 paper size (See first Image) Perfect for decorating Bath, bathrooms, children's room, baby or nursery.

 Great baby shower gift for a little girl on the way!